Security-Onion-Solutions/securityonion-docs/connecting-to-sguil.rst

 Connecting to Sguild from an Analyst Machine
 --------------------------------------------

 To directly connect to a Sguild server one must possess a working Sguil client.
 Sguil may not be easy or available for install on certain operating systems.
 Because of this we recommend installing Security Onion in a virtual machine on your workstation and use that to connect to sguild on your production Security Onion instance.
-For more information, please see: `<Analyst-VM>`_.
+For more information, please see the `<Analyst-VM>`_ section.

 Connect to Sguild Locally (not recommended)
 -------------------------------------------